 3. Pyloric stenosis results from permanent scarring or edema and inflammation associated with an ulcer located in the pylorus or duodenal bulb.
 It manifests as gastric retention, nausea, and profuse vomiting; some patients develop hypokalemia and alkalosis.
 In the course of antiulcer treatment, the inflammation and edema subside, and patency of the pylorus may improve.
 Endoscopic dilation or surgical treatment may be indicated in patients with persistent stenosis.

-In patients at risk of ulcer recurrence or complications due to the use of NSAIDs in whom these drugs cannot be discontinued or replaced with less harmful agents (eg, acetaminophen [INN paracetamol]), use full antiulcer doses of a PPI as an adjunct to NSAIDs (Figure 1).
+In patients at risk of ulcer recurrence or complications due to the use of NSAIDs in whom these drugs cannot be discontinued or replaced with less harmful agents (eg, acetaminophen [INN paracetamol]), use full antiulcer doses of a PPI as an adjunct to NSAIDs (Figure.
+Limiting the risk of ulcer...).
 The use of film-coated (releasing the active substance in the small intestine) or buffered preparations of ASA does not reduce the risk of complications.
 Do not replace ASA with clopidogrel to reduce the risk of recurrent ulcer bleeding in high-risk patients; such an approach is inferior in terms of the bleeding risk to the use of ASA in combination with a PPI.
 Before a planned long-term treatment with NSAIDs, particularly in patients with a history of ulcer disease, test for H pylori infection and administer eradication treatment if the result is positive.

 Tables and FiguresTop